 Pop Icons.

 Influenced by British Pop Artists Pauline Boty, Stella Vine and the ethereal allure of the Pre-Raphaelites, Faye's art is a fusion of past and present, tradition and modern palettes.
-She studied Fashion Illustration at UCA and spent several years in London, absorbing the night life and culture.
-She enjoyed using watercolour and finding ways to make the medium feel contemporary and provocative.

 The Trove : Her Hidden Depths